New Times, Ancient Shadows

 Genders are separate because nature needs them to be separate and this also means that natural living being needs them to exist: the very separation – a primary difference that ensures the continuity of life in nature – is what living in the certain sense essentially is.
 The essence of man is not the being of man because he is the creature in need of opposite, but at the same time congenially complementary, creature; also, this is the primary element of society; primary difference that is always complemented by the primary unity of male and female.

 In God, on the other hand, the emanation of the Word is the eternal act of Truth that is being articulated, which is essential to supreme abundance of the One Who originates all, but is Himself without origin.
-This relation is ultimately intrinsic and real because it is a relation coming to pass in the heart of the pure act/energy that is perfect and free to such a degree that it does not need anything extrinsic or corporeal to be what it is.
+This relation is ultimately intrinsic and real because it is a relation coming to pass in the heart of the pure act/energy that is perfect and free to such a degree that it does not need anything extrinsic to be what it is.
 Therefore, it does not need what we humans call potentiality, power and, ultimately, matter to be what it is.

 This is where the error slips in.